-Unfunded commitments to the investment vehicles amounted to \$3,544 at June 30, 2016.
+Unfunded commitments to the investment vehicles amounted to \$5,495 and \$3,544 at June 30, 2017 and 2016, respectively.
 Funds allow for managers to limit normal redemptions under certain circumstances which could impact the ultimate availability of funds.
 In addition, funds in trust are controlled by outside organizations and thus are not redeemable.